The Phil Silvers Show: Production

 Later episodes were filmed in California.
 Producer Mike Todd, making a guest appearance, insisted that his show should be filmed like a movie, out of sequence.
-The cast and crew tried it and soon found that Todd's way was indeed easier.
+The cast and crew tried it and soon found that Todd's way was easier.
 Production continued in this manner until the series ended in 1959.

+The fact that Silvers and Hiken were both sports fans inspired some of the character names.
+Bilko was named after Steve Bilko, a minor league baseball player (it also had the connotation, to bilk someone).
+Cpl Barbella was named after middleweight boxing champion Rocky Graziano (whose birth name was Rocco Barbella).
+Pvt Paparelli was named after the baseball umpire Joe Paparella.
+According to Silvers, Pvt Doberman was so named because actor Maurice Gosfield resembled a doberman pinscher.

 Premise

-The series was originally set in Fort Baxter, a sleepy, unremarkable U.S. Army post in the fictional town of Roseville, Kansas, and centered on the soldiers of the Fort Baxter motor pool under Master Sergeant Ernest G. Bilko.
-However, Bilko and his men seemed to spend very little time actually performing their duties—Bilko in particular spent most of his time trying to wheedle money through various get-rich-quick scams and promotions or to find ways to get others to do his work for him.
+The series was originally set in Fort Baxter, a sleepy, unremarkable U.S. Army post in the fictional town of Roseville, Kansas.
+It was centered on the soldiers of the Fort Baxter motor pool under Master Sergeant Ernest G. Bilko.
+Bilko and his men seemed to spend little time performing their duties: Bilko in particular spent most of his time trying to wheedle money through various get-rich-quick scams and promotions, or to find ways to get others to do his work for him.

-While Bilko's soldiers regularly helped him with his schemes, they were just as likely to become "pigeons" in one of his schemes.
+While Bilko's soldiers regularly helped him with his schemes, they were just as likely to become "pigeons" in one.
 Nevertheless, Bilko exhibited an odd paternalism toward his victims, and he would doggedly shield them from all outside antagonists.
 The sergeant's attitude toward his men has been described thus: "They were his men and if anyone was going to take them, it was going to be him and only him."
-Through it all, the platoon was generally loyal to Bilko, despite their wariness of his crafty nature, and would depend on him to get them out of any military misfortune.
-If one of his boys was treated unfairly or was cheated in any way, Bilko always helped the injured party, using the same psychological guile and chicanery he always used to outwit his suckers.
+Through it all, the platoon was generally loyal to Bilko, despite their wariness of his crafty nature, and they would depend on him to get them out of any military misfortune.
+If one of his boys was treated unfairly or was cheated in any way, Bilko always helped the injured party, using the same psychological guile and chicanery he used to outwit his suckers.
 This benevolent side of Bilko was toned down in the series's later seasons (with scripts, significantly, by different writers); Bilko became strictly mercenary, willing to swindle anyone for a fast buck.